GMOD/jbrowse-components/packages/jbrowse-desktop/README.md

 # Install to C:\libjpeg-turbo if 32bit or C:\libjpeg-turbo64 if 64bit
 ```

-Then you can run `yarn build:win` to build the Windows application.
+Then you can run `yarn build:win` to build and package the Windows application.